SlimefunGuguProject/Bump/README.md

 Maintainers: Lobbytech-MC, zimzaza4, haiman233, ybw0014

-Bump is a Slimefun addon that adds magic weapon, food and weapon identification system.
+Bump is a Slimefun addon that adds magic weapons, food and an appraisal system.

 ## Download

 ### 2.0

-Bump 2.0 is refactored mostly by ybw0014.
+Bump 2.0 is refactored by @ybw0014, and maintained by @ybw0014 and @haiman233.
 It depends on Slimefun RC-30, and adds localization service.
 Minecraft version: 1.14 and above
 Slimefun version: RC-30 and above